-This transcription was made especially for Essentially Ellington 2005: The Tenth Annual Jazz at Lincoln Center High School Jazz Band Competition & Festival
+This transcription was made especially for Essentially Ellington 2006: The Eleventh Annual Jazz at Lincoln Center High School Jazz Band Competition & Festival

-Major support for the 2005 Essentially Ellington High School Jazz Band Competition & Festival is provided by The Jack and Susan Rudin Educational and Scholarship Fund, Surdna Foundation, The Heckscher Foundation for Children, and the National Endowment for the Arts.
+Founding leadership support for the Essentially Ellington High School Jazz Band Competition & Festival is provided by The Jack and Susan Rudin Educational and Scholarship Fund.
+Major support is provided by the Surdna Foundation, the Irene Diamond Fund, The Heckscher Foundation for Children, and the National Endowment for the Arts.